pranav-ap/blog/content/posts/classic-cnn-architectures.md

 	<figcaption>AlexNet</figcaption>
 </figure>

 LeNet achieved good results on small datasets.
-But its performance and feasibility of training on larger datasets was low.
+The success of this model convinced the computer vision community to take deep learning seriously.

 The **AlexNet** paper's primary conclusion was that the depth of the model was essential for high performance.
 This is computationally expensive, but is made feasible due GPUs.